-Thinkific has proven to be one of the best education platforms online, and while they don’t fit every business model if you want to sell a course, they do land on most of the criteria that a lot of course sellers want to incorporate into the experience.
+Thinkific has proven to be one of the best online course platforms, and while they don’t fit every business model if you want to sell a course, they do land on most of the criteria that a lot of course sellers want to incorporate into the experience.

-If you don’t know what you’re looking for yet, that’s okay: we’re going to break down Kajabi, another excellent course-seller program that utilizes a lot of unique features, and help you make a decision based on budget, intuitiveness, and student experience.
+If you don’t know what you’re looking for yet, that’s okay: we’re going to break down Kajabi, another excellent course-seller and coaching program that utilizes a lot of unique features and helps you make a decision based on budget, intuitiveness, and student experience.

-Thinkific vs Kajabi: both have similar functions, but don’t hit the nail on the head in every department.
-Let’s see what these have to offer, what they lack, and how to find a balance in between depending on your needs.
+Thinkific vs Kajabi: both Kajabi and Thinkific have similar functions, but don’t hit the nail on the head in every department.
+Let’s see in depth what these have to offer, what they lack, and how to find a balance in between depending on your needs.